 As a coding and reimbursement specialist, you play a critical role in today’s health care industry.
-TCC's Health Information Technology – Coding option provides you the skills required to work in a broad range of health care settings, including hospitals, physicians’ offices or clinics, home health agencies, hospice, long-term care facilities, rehabilitation facilities, insurance companies, and pharmaceutical companies.
+TCC's Health Information Technology Coding and Reimbursement Specialist Certificate program provides you the skills required to work in a broad range of health care settings, including, but not limited to, hospitals, physicians’ offices, clinics, or insurance companies.
+Due to the implementation of electronic health records, many coders can work from their own homes.

 Role of Coding Specialists